Nandu Ram

-Nandu Ram is an Indian sociologist and retired professor.
-He is the former dean of school of social sciences at the Jawaharlal Nehru University, New Delhi, and was one of the founding professors of the Dr. Ambedkar Chair in Sociology at JNU.
+Nandu Ram was an Indian sociologist and retired professor.
+He was the former dean of school of social sciences at the Jawaharlal Nehru University, New Delhi, and was one of the founding professors of the Dr. Ambedkar Chair in Sociology at JNU.

 Books

-Ram has published more than three dozen research articles and is the author of three books.
+Ram had published more than three dozen research articles and was the author of three books.
 His major works are as follows: